-Because the inside of enameled pieces has a coating, it's okay to clean these with soap and water.
+Because the inside of enameled pieces has a coating instead of seasoning, you can clean these with soap and water.
 You can even use a sponge or brush to clean the tougher spots.
-But avoid using steel wool, or any kind of hardened abrasive cleaner that could scratch or remove the coating.
+However, avoid using steel wool or any kind of hardened abrasive cleaner that will scratch or remove the coating.

 While some enameled manufacturers claim their products are dishwasher safe, I never take the chance with one.
 They're expensive.
 They're heavy.
 And they're usually big.
 So I’d rather just wash it by hand.
-You also don’t want to risk of having water sit on or in your pan for too long.
+You also don’t want to risk having water sit on or in your pan for too long.
 This leads to rust, even with an enameled coating.